VMware Workstation: Variants

-There was a free VMware Player distinct from Workstation, with similar but reduced functionality, until VMware Player v7, Workstation v11.
-In 2015 the two packages were combined as VMware Workstation 12, with a free VMware Workstation Player version which, on purchase of a player license key granted commercial use.
-However, purchase of a pro license key became the higher specification VMware Workstation Pro.
-VMware Workstation Player, like VMware Player before it, is free of charge for non-commercial use, or for distribution or other use by written agreement.
-Workstation Pro is also available for download for a 30 day free trial period, and is easily confused with Workstation Player, which is an unlimited-time restricted-functionality version.
+There used to be freeware-based version of VMware Workstation with a limited feature set.
+This version was at first known as VMware Player until VMware Player v7 (released at the same time as Workstation 11).
+In 2015 the two packages were combined as VMware Workstation 12, with a free VMware Workstation Player version which, on purchase of a player license key granted commercial use along with commercial support, while the purchase of a pro license key became the higher specification VMware Workstation Pro (which also included commercial support).
+VMware Workstation Player, like VMware Player before it, was free of charge for non-commercial use, or for distribution or other use by written agreement.
+VMware Workstation Player was discontinued in 2024 due to redundancy after VMware Workstation Pro was made free for personal use.
+Before discontinuing VMware Workstation Player in 2024, VMware's website used to list the differences between VMware Workstation Player and Pro.